A Ministry of St John's with St Mary's church, Mansfield. Charity No 1143132

 It is such a privilege to work with the men and women who come to us, and a real blessing to work with other voluntary staff of all ages from 6 different churches.
 If anyone feels led to get involved in the work of the Beacon, please feel free to come along on one of the mornings and see for yourself what goes on and get a taste of what it is like.

 Micah 6v8 ‘And what does the Lord require of us?
 To act justly and to love mercy and walk humbly with your God’

-We require volunteers to join our friendly team on Tuesday’s, Wednesday’s and Friday’s anytime between 10am and 2pm .Help is needed with preparing and serving food and to sort and distribute food and clothes.
+Our friendly team of volunteers work on Tuesday’s, Wednesday’s and Friday’s between 10am and 2pm.
+They help with preparing and serving food and sort and distribute food and clothes.

-We would also need people who can help with mentoring or befriending.No previous experience is needed, just a heart and passion for this type of work, all training needed will be provided.
+Many of our volunteers also help with mentoring or befriending.No previous experience is needed, just a heart and passion for this type of work, all training is provided.